 - Purchasing green power (PDF) (36 pp, 539K) through renewable energy certificates (RECs) - also known as green tags, green energy certificates, or tradable renewable certificates – that represent the technology and environmental attributes of electricity generated from renewable resources.

 - Purchasing renewable energy (PDF) (36 pp, 539K) from an electric utility through a green pricing or green marketing program, where buyers pay a small premium in exchange for electricity generated locally from green power resources.

 Benefits of Renewable Energy

 Environmental and economic benefits of using renewable energy include:

-- Generating energy that produces no anthropogenic GHG emissions and reduces some types of air pollution
+- Generating energy that produces no greenhouse gas emissions from fossil fuels and reduces some types of air pollution

 - Diversifying energy supply and reducing dependence on imported fuels